enkidevs/curriculum/zapier/introduction/zapier-filtering/zapier-adding-filters.md

 ![filter-fields](https://img.enkipro.com/dc9727ca46844f5f914355b92455b67b.png)

+Notice how only `AND` can be linked (e.g. `check 1 AND check 2 AND ...`), with this sequence not being possible `check 1 OR (check 2 AND check 3)`.

-Your zap is now ready, and you will only be notified if the data passes the constraints.
+Your zap is now ready, and you will only be notified if the data passes the checks.

 ---
 ## Practice

-The limit of constraints a filter can have in Zapier is ???.
+The limit of checks a filter can have in Zapier is ???.

 * none
 * 2